TICKETSPERU.COM logo

 Weather: Warm and very humid

-Day 4 of Inca Trail: Sun Gate - Machu Picchu – The Lost City Of The Incas
+Day 4 of Inca Trail: Sun Gate - Machu Picchu - Cusco

-Wake up time is at 3:30AM.
-We’ll eat breakfast at 4:00AM and wait at the checkpoint to be one of the first to start trekking when they open the gates at 5:30AM.
-We’ll wave goodbye to our team of porters and chef and then we continue to the Sun Gate (Inti Punku).
-From here we have spectacular views of the mountains and Machu Picchu in all its glory.
-We reach the Sun Gate by 6:30am and then it’s just an hour trek downstairs to reach the Lost City of the Incas.
-As we approach Machu Picchu the views of the city just get better and better!
-At about 7:40AM we’ll reach the final checkpoint and enter Machu Picchu to begin our 2 hour private guided tour.
-After the tour you’ll be given your bus tickets to make your way down to Aguas Calientes and you’ll have plenty of free time to explore on your own or climb one of the neighboring mountains – Huaynapicchu (must be arranged ahead of time).
-Your guide will offer to meet you down in the village of Aguas Calientes to enjoy your last lunch in a local restaurant.
+Wake up time is at 3:30am.
+Breakfastat 4:00am. and then we will wave goodbye to our team of porters and chef and then continue to the Sun Gate (Inti Punku).
+From here we have spectacular views of the mountains and Machu Picchu.
+We reach the Sun Gate by 6:30am and then an hour trek to reach the Lost City of the Incas.
+As we approach Machu Picchu, the views are spectacular.
+At about 7:40am we will reach the final checkpoing and enter Machu Picchu to begin our 2 hour private guided tour.
+After the tour, you will board the bus to Aguas Calientes and you will have plenty of free time to explore on your own or climb one of the neighboring mountains - Huaynapicchu (must be arranged ahead of time).
+Your guide will offer to meet you down in the viallage of Aguas Calientes to enjoy your last lunch in a local restaurant.
 This is optional and not included.
-At lunch, he will hand out train tickets, so if you choose to skip, please arrange to get these before leaving him at Machu Picchu.
-This train will be 2 hours to Ollantaytambo where a driver will meet you and drive you back to the city by bus, then we will drop you off at your hotel.
+You will then board your train to Ollantaytambo and then a bus to Cusco.
+An experience of a life time that you will never forget.

 • Original Passport